Cabaret Mini Arcade List

 - Afterburner*

-- Astro Blaster (Two mini cabinet versions are known to exist and the two biggest differences are cabinet size and marquee location.
-One cabinet is the same as the Space Odyssey mini UR)?
+- Astro Blaster (Two mini cabinet versions are known to exist and the two biggest differences are cabinet size

 - Astro Fighter (Made in slimline and super slimline)*